DS4Windows Mode User Guide

 Frequently Asked Questions

 The controller that DS4Windows emulates is dependent on the current selected profile.
 By default, the profile that comes with DS4Windows called...
 Default... is set to emulate a Xbox 360 controller.
-To change to DS4 emulation you can Edit the Default profile, though it is recommended you create a new specific for DS4 emulation.
-To create a new profile:
+You can create new profiles with different settings to best fit your use case, though this section will focus solely on creating a profile with DS4 emulation:

 - Go to the Profiles tab

 - Click on the "New" button to create a new profile

 - When asked if a preset is to be used, choose "yes"

 - Adjust the Light Bar color to what you desire acordingly to the Light Bar to LEDs translation section (in the example below the profile will be represented by LED 2)

 - Give a name to your profile (e.g.: DS3 to DS4)

 - Back in the Controllers tab, click on the Selected profile box and change from default to the profile you just created

 And done, now you can switch between XInput/DS4 emulation by changing between profiles.